-In Phoenix, many locals use words that have either a Mexican or Indian influence.
-If you're new to the area or don't speak Spanish, you might be bewildered when it comes to saguaro, cholla, Gila monster, and some of the other words that are in every native Arizonan's vocabulary.
+Across the state of Arizona, many locals use words that have either a Mexican or Indian influence.
+If you're new to the area or don't speak Spanish, you might be bewildered when it comes to unfamiliar terms like saguaro, cholla, Gila monster, and some of the other words that are in every native Arizonan's vocabulary.

 This word is used to describe someone who lives in Phoenix.
 You'll see it as part of business names and even on the namesake Scottsdale resort.

 This large cactus, often with arms, is found only in the Sonoran Desert of Arizona and Mexico.
 The saguaro flower is Arizona's state flower.

 Cholla is a common Arizona cactus of which there are many different varieties.
 Don't get too close.
 Ouch!

 Ocotillo is a tall, spiny cactus that gets red tips in the spring.
 It's pronounced "oh-cat-tee-yo."

 It's pronounced "hee-lah;" you do not pronounce it with a hard "g."

 Often mistaken for a wild pig, this animal is found in desert areas.
 It's a collared peccary (Pecari tajac).
-Don't try to make friends.
-It's pronounced "have-a-leen-a."
-Common error: pronouncing the first letter "J" like the name Judy.
+Don't try to make friends as the javelina can be fierce.

 How to Pronounce Mesquite

 These various shrubs or small trees are popular wood for fireplaces since it burns slowly and doesn't smoke.

 Pronounce it as "yuk-uh."
 One common error is pronouncing the first syllable to rhyme with the name "Sue."

 Tips for Pronunciation